 In both scenarios, the average annual returns are the same.
 The only difference is the order of those returns.

 Sequence Risk at a Higher Withdrawal Rate

-The higher the withdrawal rate, the higher the sequence risk.
+The higher your withdrawal rate, the higher your sequence risk.

 To demonstrate the relationship between sequence risk and withdrawal rate, imagine two identical twins, each of whom retires at the beginning of 2000.
 They each follow the same investing formula as above: a $1 million nest egg invested in a fund tracking the S&P 500.